mysociety/alaveteli/docs/installing/manual_install.md

 Start a new SSH session to use your SSH locale.

+**Ubuntu Precise**

+Unset the default locale, as the SSH session should provide the locale required.

+    update-locale LC_ALL=

+Start a new SSH session to use your SSH locale.

 ### Update the OS

 Update the Operating System with the latest packages